-- A trainer who is unwilling to discuss their previous positions or provide references to previous employers/clients.
+- A trainer unwilling to discuss their previous positions or provide references at earlier employers/clients.

-- Any trainer that relies on negative reinforcement tools like prong collars as part of their “training method.”
+- Any trainer that relies on harmful reinforcement tools like prong collars as part of their “training method.”

-- ANYTHING that makes you feel uncomfortable or that gives you the impression that your dog will not thrive in a trainer’s style of training.
+- ANYTHING that makes you feel uncomfortable or gives you the impression that your dog will not thrive in a trainer’s training style.

 Conclusion / Summary